 I.B.2.
 There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment.
 (Core)

 I.B.2.a) The PLA must:

 I.B.2.a).(1) be renewed at least every 10 years; and, (Core)

-I.B.2.a).(2) be approved by the designated institutional official (DIO).
+I.B.2.a).(2) be approved by the designated institutional official environment at all participating sites.
 (Core)